Analysis

 What OpenClaw Actually Does

 At its simplest, OpenClaw is an agent you run yourself rather than rent from a vendor.
-Per its own GitHub repository and Wikipedia entry, it works as a local-first personal assistant and an agentic gateway across messaging channels such as WhatsApp, Telegram, Discord, and Slack.
+Per its own GitHub repository (opens in a new tab) and Wikipedia entry (opens in a new tab), it works as a local-first personal assistant and an agentic gateway across messaging channels such as WhatsApp, Telegram, Discord, and Slack.
 The job it does is the one every agent project runs into: turning a language model's text into actions that actually happen in the outside world.

 The article this piece is based on described OpenClaw in more enterprise terms, with named components: a sandboxed "claw runtime" with configurable permission boundaries, a "tool registry" for wiring agents into APIs, databases, and file systems, a "memory system" for long-running sessions, and an "observability layer" for tracing and debugging.
 Treat that breakdown as a reasonable model of how such a platform might be organised rather than confirmed fact.
 Primary sources describe OpenClaw's multi-agent routing but do not use this component terminology, so the specifics are unverified.